jergason/blorg/_posts/2016-10-28-running-a-tech-conference.md

 line waiting for their food, chatting.
 We used a food truck for coffee, which has the same effect.
 Instead of catering lunch, we gave each attendee a gift card and two hours and sent them to local restaurants.
-We wanted attendees go out for lunch a group of people and chat over food of their choice.
+We wanted attendees go out for lunch with a group of people and chat over food of their choice.